Lunch with Daniel Pipes

 US Policy

-Pipes made a strong case that in terms of policy, there is very little difference between Bush and Obama.
+Pipes made a strong case that in terms of foreign policy, there is very little difference between Bush and Obama.
 Obama at one stage had more troops in Iraq and Afghanistan than under Bush.
 Also Obama has approved 50 attacks from unmanned drones, compared to 38 under the entire Bush presidency.

 Obama’s outreach to Islamic states, with his Cairo speech did result in a more favourable impression of the US at the time.
 But a year later, the views of the US in the Islamic world have shrunk back to what they were under Bush.